-You have probably seen some photos of a magnificent, historic carvings on a mountain located in a desert.
+You have probably seen some photos of a magnificent, historic carving on a mountain located in a desert.
 It definitely caught your eyes and you ended up searching for this iconic landscape.
 All searches will lead you to one name: Petra in Jordan.

-Although the construction of this ancient wonder goes back to the 3rd century BC, but Petra is rich in a style of architecture that looks more advanced than its time.
+Although the construction of this ancient wonder goes back to the 3rd century BC, Petra is rich in a style of architecture that looks more advanced than its time.
 The details are impressively carved and when you look at them you will see what a masterpiece they are.
-If you also watch at the entire picture as a whole, you can see nothing but a masterpiece of art worked by ancient masters of architecture.
+If you also watch the entire picture as a whole, you can see nothing but a masterpiece of art worked by ancient masters of architecture.

 Stay tuned with us.